 - The required documents for admission into Nigeria universities

 - How to gain admission easily into Nigeria Universities

 - Nigeria University Guides

 - How to study online course and earn a degree

 WAEC subject combination (requirements) for Environmental Management and Toxicology

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Environmental Management and Toxicology in Nigeria universities.
 These subjects combination are also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Environmental Management and Toxicology must include:
+The required WAEC subject combination (O level requirement) for Environmental Management and Toxicology must include:

 These listed subjects are compulsory for anyone writing WAEC and other O level examinations.
 I will advise you to include a Language in your O level subjects.
 For the record, if you are one of those students seeking admission into any universities, college or polytechnics in Lagos State, Yoruba Language is compulsory for Environmental Management and Toxicology.
 So now that you know the compulsory O level subject requirement to study Environmental Management and Toxicology, let also look at JAMB UTME and Direct requirements.